Moesif/apidocs/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request has an incorrect parameter 401 | Unauthorized -- Your `X-Moesif-Application-Id` header is incorrect 403 | Forbidden -- You accessed a resource not allowed with your key 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- You tried to access a resource with an invalid HTTP method
+400 | Bad Request -- Your request has an incorrect parameter 401 | Unauthorized -- Your `X-Moesif-Application-Id` or `Authorization` header is incorrect 403 | Forbidden -- You accessed a resource not allowed with your key 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- You tried to access a resource with an invalid HTTP method